We are the global hub for virtual training and networking in stroke recovery.

 180 Pitch Competition

-The competition provided CPSR trainees with an opportunity to present their research in three minutes in a concise and engaging format.
+The competition provides CPSR trainees with an opportunity to present their research in three minutes in a concise and engaging format.
 Winners received cash prizes.

 Hear what two judges had to say: